 For example, you can fly return from Australia to New York and stopover in Singapore on the way there and Frankfurt on the way back for an extra $100 USD.

-Ideally, you’ll want to book your ticket as a Saver Award because it is cheaper than a Standard Award (but has less availability.)
+Ideally, you’ll want to book your ticket as a Saver Award because it is cheaper than an Advantage Award (but has less availability.)

 Here’s my take on the most popular long-haul Singapore Airlines routes used by Australia-based travellers: